 The epidemic of substance use disorders are becoming more complex and more deadly.
 Our friends, family members, neighbors and community members are likely to be affected and may be in need of help for themselves or their loved ones.
 The best public health interventions are those focused on prevention of disease and promotion of health.
 LHJs recognize that substance use disorders often result from injury, dependence on well-intentioned prescription pain medications, behavioral health needs and difficulty in accessing resources for wellness and healthy living.
 LHJs will continue to participate in, and encourage community collaboration in making North Central Washington a healthy and thriving place to live.

-Get the latest on local COVID-19 trends, news and helpful resources from Chelan-Douglas Health District, weekly in your inbox.
+Get the latest public health news, updates, and resources from Chelan-Douglas Health District, monthly in your inbox.